 Looking for tips on what to do in Charleston, South Carolina?

-As part of our city guides series, we interviewed Caroline Eubanks who visited Charleston every year when she was younger and then moved there for university when she was 18.
+As part of our city guides series, we interviewed Caroline Eubanks who visited Charleston, SC every year when she was younger and then moved there for university when she was 18.

 Caroline lived there for four years and loved every minute of it.
 She still visits regularly, even though she’s now based in Atlanta between her international trips.